 Mr. Foster holds a bachelor’s degree in business administration from the University of Florida and a master’s degree in information technology management from the Naval Postgraduate School.
 He also holds professional certificates from the Department of Defense, the National Defense University, and George Washington University.

-Kelly Lay is the Director of the Office of Business Innovation for the National Credit Union Administration.
-As Business Innovation Director, Ms. Lay is responsible for the agency’s information technology modernization and business-process optimization efforts, as well as information security support, data management, and data governance for the agency.
+Kelly Lay is the Director of the Office of Business Innovation and Chief Data Officer for the National Credit Union Administration.
+In this role, Ms. Lay is responsible for the agency’s information technology modernization and business-process optimization efforts, as well as information security support, data management, and data governance for the agency.